chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 Either the client and server can trigger a key update by sending an Interest or Content Object with a KEPayload field containing the flag KeyUpdate.
 The KEPayload will be encrypted by the traffic key.
-Upon receipt, the recipient MUST update the traffic secret as defined above and re-compute the traffic encryption and authentication keys.
-The previous traffic key must be securely discarded.
+Upon receipt, the recipient MUST update the traffic secret as defined above and re-compute the traffic keys.
+The previous traffic key must then be securely discarded.

 # Application Data Protocol

 Once traffic keys and the associated IVs are derived from the CCNxKE protocol, all subsequent Interest and Content Object messages are encrypted.
 Packet encryption uses the TLV encapsulation mechanism specified in {{TLVENCAP}}.
-For Interest encryption, the Salt in {{TLVENCAP}} is set to the packet sequence number.
-The same substitution is done for Content Object encryption.
-Similarly, the KeyId field is substituted with the SessionID derived by the CCNxKE protocol.
-Packet sequence numbers are 64-bit numbers initialized to 0 when after the traffic secret is calculated.
-Each message increments and uses the sequence number when sending a new datagram (Interest).
-The sequence number for an Interest matches that of the Content Object response.

 # Security Considerations